Thursday, September 29, 2011

 Dodge Caliber To Be Discontinued Starting In November

+The Dodge Caliber will be discontinued starting in November.
+The Dodge Caliber, the car that was “anything but cute,” will be ending production on November 23, 2011, according to documentation recently sent to dealers.
+Those who want Redline 2 paint or power express sunroofs can get them starting in October, shortly before the end.
 The Caliber was launched in 2006 as a 2007 model, accompanied by official putdowns of the Dodge Neon, which had been so popular in 1994 that many dealers had waiting lists.
-Early Neons had numerous quality issues, due largely to cost-cutting, though these had been dealt with by 1998; however, it was late to get a four-speed automatic, and endured questionable gearing and styling choices starting in 2000.
+Early Neons had numerous quality issues, due largely to cost-cutting, though these had been dealt with by 1998; however, it was late...

 Monday, September 12, 2011